econjobmarket/api_documentation/api/Api-Documents.0.md

 Thie documentation applies to the api as of July, 2025.

-Features of the api include:

-1. Real time data (no caching).
-2. Authentication by oauth.
-3. Only five methods, applicant, applications, files, letters, and interviews.
-4. Application tokens can be used to fetch information and letters.

 - [Getting Started](/docs/api/Getting-Started.1.md)
 - [Using Oauth and access tokens](/docs/api/Authentication-and-Access-Tokens.2.md)
 - Methods